CharlieGaynor/Trumps/README.md

 # Trumps

 !!
-Please see the Project report for full details of everything this project contains!!
+Please see the Project report for full details of everything this project contains !!

 A reinforcement learning project titled: